-Therapeutic treatment homes only: Public transportation may be required for youth to complete activities detailed in their treatment plan.
-Public transit is most often used between the TTHS home and school/work, or between the TTHS home and shopping/recreational centers.
+Treatment foster care homes only: Public transportation may be required for youth to complete activities detailed in their treatment plan.
+Public transit is most often used between the TFC home and school/work, and shopping/recreational centers.

-Video/Audio Recording
+Audio/Video Recording

-Video and audio recordings are occasionally used as a part of treatment (e.g., to provide the youth feedback regarding their social interaction) and in staff training (e.g., to allow staff to obtain feedback for their performance or to demonstrate particular treatment procedures during staff training).

-Any recordings will be treated as confidential material, and all standards of confidentiality are applicable.
-Video and/or audio recordings will only be used with signed consent by youth and parent/guardian.
+Video and audio recordings are occasionally used as a part of treatment (e.g. to provide the youth feedback regarding his/her social interaction) and in staff training (e.g., to allow staff to obtain feedback for his/her performance or to demonstrate particular treatment procedures during staff trainings).
+Video and/or audio recordings may be used only with signed consent.
+Any recordings will be treated as confidential material and all standards of confidentiality are applicable.
+Video and/or audio recording will only be used with signed consent.